Supporting Family Members and Loved Ones in Treatment: What to Expect

 Working together to achieve recovery

-Eating disorders don’t just affect patients — they also affect family members and friends.
+Eating disorders and mood and anxiety disorders don’t just affect patients — they also affect family members and friends.
 This means that you play a very important role in your loved one’s treatment: you are an integral part of their recovery.

 As you support your loved one — validating, listening to and emphasizing with them — we will validate, listen to and empathize with you, too.
 Let us know if you have any questions or needs while your loved one is in treatment.